De Villiersdale

 One thing also very important about the villages is that they have very closely knit-intercommunity marriages.
 The communities also have annual seniors' soccer matches inviting other nearby villages during December vacations.
 Throughout the year school children engage in soccer and netball activities, traditional dance competitions, poetry competitions, drama competitions.
 Life in this area is sure remote from all the glam, lights, buzzing of urban areas but is a good place for social cohesion.
 The area is surrounded by mountains and is very sandy; this have kept the area out of interest from intruders for many years.

 When one walks on most if not all the mountains surrounding it; one can't help but notice the ruins of thriving homesteads build deep in the forests.
 When asking senior citizens of the village the answer you get is always similar: "to see enemies from far, the low lying areas were used for cattle breeding and farming".
 This land is sure sacred.

+De villiersdale is the first land to be registered under natives on Republic of South Africa deeds record when the country became independent from Colony in 1960s.
+The De villiersdale nation-Bakgalaka- are the only tribe that has never been subdued by any other emerging tribes in sub-sahara Africa.
+This is the mythical Bakgalaka of the North that reverberates across many royal household.
+Many Kingdoms exists because of the wisdom of Bakgalaka who remain mystical and practice their seniority in forging peace among many emerging Royal households.